vincentandr/CS5446-AI-Planning-and-Decision-Making/README.md

 # CS5446-AI-Planning-and-Decision-Making

-Details on the homeworks are inside each folder.
+Details about the homeworks are inside each folder.